Chibikuri/rula/README.md

 ## Design
 RuLa is designed to translate higher-level discription of RuleSet into lower-level RuleSet instructions [^architecture].
 The output file of RuLa is now JSON format that contains a set of RuleSet instructions.

+For more details on the design decisions and system architectures, please refer to [my master thesis](https://aqua.sfc.wide.ad.jp/publications/cocori_mthesis.pdf)
 ## Usage
 RuLa requires Rust compiler ([rustc](https://www.rust-lang.org/tools/install)) that is grater than or equal version 1.63.0.
-For convenience, [cargo](https://doc.rust-lang.org/cargo/) is also recommended to install to compile RuLa program.
+For convenience, Rust package manager [cargo](https://doc.rust-lang.org/cargo/) is also recommended to install to compile RuLa program.

 [^ruleset]:[Matsuo, Takaaki, Clément Durand, and Rodney Van Meter.
 "Quantum link bootstrapping using a RuleSet-based communication protocol."
 Physical Review A 100.5 (2019): 052320.](https://journals.aps.org/pra/abstract/10.1103/PhysRevA.100.052320)